 Massachusetts Parent Teacher Association Health Summit

-Dr. Katherine Grimes will be the keynote speaker at the 2nd Annual Health Summit organized by the MA Parent Teacher Association on November 16, 2017.
-This year’s summit is focused on “Keeping All Children and Families Healthy and Safe”.
+Dr. Katherine Grimes was the keynote speaker at the 2nd Annual Health Summit organized by the Massachusetts Parent Teacher Association on November 16, 2017.
+This year’s summit focused on “Keeping All Children and Families Healthy and Safe”.
 More information about the event can be located here.

 64th Annual Meeting of the American Academy of Child and Adolescence Psychiatry

-Dr. Katherine Grimes and other CHI team members will be doing a Clinical Perspectives presentation at the 2017 AACAP annual conference in Washington D.C. on October 26.
-The presentation is entitled “Skill Building in Family-Centered Pediatric Integrated Care” and the discussant is Dr. Greg Fritz, AACAP President.
-Presenting with Dr. Grimes are Dr. Gregory Hagan, Dr. Cecil R. Webster and Ms. Karen Martinez.
+Dr. Katherine Grimes and other CHI team members gave a Clinical Perspectives presentation at the 2017 AACAP Annual Conference in Washington D.C., on October 26, 2017.
+The presentation was entitled “Skill Building in Family-Centered Pediatric Integrated Care” and the discussant was Dr. Greg Fritz, AACAP President.
+Dr. Gregory Hagan, Dr. Cecil R. Webster, and Ms. Karen Martinez, presented with Dr. Grimes.

 Annual Research Meeting, Academy Health

-Dr. Grimes is presenting “Reducing Disparities in Pediatric Mental Health Access: A Collaborative Practice Model” which includes research findings created in collaboration with Mr. Tim Creedon and Drs.
+Dr. Grimes presented “Reducing Disparities in Pediatric Mental Health Access: A Collaborative Practice Model” which included research findings created in collaboration with Mr. Tim Creedon and Drs.
 Cecil Webster, Sara Coffey, and Greg Hagan.

 Annual Meeting of the American Academy of Child and Adolescence Psychiatry